Dunklin County, Missouri

 Dunklin County is located in the Bootheel of the U.S. state of Missouri.
 As of the 2020 census, the population was 28,283.
 The largest city and county seat is Kennett.
-The county was officially organized on February 14, 1845, and is named in honor of Daniel Dunklin, a Governor of Missouri who died the year before the county was organized.

 Dunklin County comprises the Kennett, MO Micropolitan Statistical Area.

+History

+The land comprising Dunklin County was previously inhabited by the Delaware Tribe of Indians, who had lived in the area since the early 1800s.
+The county was officially created from Stoddard County on February 14, 1845, and named in honor of Daniel Dunklin, a Governor of Missouri who died the year before the county was organized.

+The first courthouse, a two story log cabin, in the county was erected in 1847 by Hiram Langdon in Kennett.
+It burned in the mid 1860s, during or just after the American Civil War and took most of the county records with it.
+A second courthouse was constructed in 1872, but it also burned down soon after it was completed.
+The county government rented a building on the south side of the court square from 1872 to 1892.
+In 1892, the third courthouse, a two story brick building, was constructed on the square.
+This building was replaced by the current courthouse in 1929, which was constructed by the Works Progress Administration.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 547 sqmi, of which 541 sqmi is land and 6.1 sqmi (1.1%) is water.
 The lowest point in the state of Missouri is located on the St. Francis River in Buffalo Township in Dunklin County, where it flows out of Missouri and into Arkansas.

+Unlike most of Missouri, most of Dunklin County is in the Sun Belt, defined by the Kinder Institute as being south of 36°30'N latitude.